-As much as I love the Clip Chart, I don't always recommend that teachers start out using it in September.
+As much as I like the Clip Chart, I don't recommend starting the year with it.

 For one, you've got your students all year.
 Don't feel you have to bring out everything immediately.
 In fact, I always felt it was important to have something new to crack out as the year progressed.
 Students are almost always motivated by novelty.
 Newness helps to to keep the classroom fresh and challenging.